Histamine intolerance – what is it?

 Frequency of histamine intolerance

-Histamine intolerance occurs in approx. 1-3% of the population.
-According to a study by the nmi portal, however, the number of unreported cases is very high, i.e. there are probably more people affected.
-According to a study by Jarisch, around 80% of those affected are women, most of them over the age of 40.
+Histamine intolerance occurs in around 1-3% of the population.
+However, according to a study by the nmi portal, the number of unreported cases is very high, i.e. more people are probably affected.
+According to a study by Jarisch, around 80 % of those affected are women, most of them aged 40 and over.
 This trend could not be verified in the nmi portal survey.

 DAO and pregnancy